jessiepelosi/LygoPhylo/Phylogenomics/README.md

 Multiple different pipelines were used to assess allele phasing in the <i>Lygodium</i> dataset.

-## PATE
+## PATÉ
-We used [PATE](https://www.biorxiv.org/content/10.1101/2021.05.04.442457v1) to phase alleles based on the targeted probe-region only.
+We used [PATÉ](https://www.biorxiv.org/content/10.1101/2021.05.04.442457v1) to phase alleles based on the target and target+flanking regions.
 ```
 perl PATE.pl --controlFile PATE.ctl --runmode species --template template.sh --genotype consensus
 perl PATE.pl --controlFile PATE.ctl --runmode alleles --template template.sh --genotype consensus
 ```

 Again, we used MAFFT and IQTREE to generate gene trees for each locus.
 We assessed each tree individually and manually assigned putative subgenomes to each allele where possible.
-We distributed these alleles into their respective original locus alignments.
+We distributed these alleles into their respective original locus alignments using a custom python script.
 ```
 python distribute_alleles.py -l $locus -i $locus.fasta -p $locus_Phased.fasta -s subgenomes.csv
 ```